conanite/nydp/README.md

 nydp >
 ```

 The REPL uses the readline library so you can use up- and down-arrows to navigate history.
+IRB also uses readline and command history may get a little bit mixed-up if you start nydp inside an irb session.

 #### Invoking from Ruby